Last updated on June 23rd, 2023 at 12:22 pm

-However, what does this mean for your upcoming trip and the weatherman is predicting thunderstorms?
+However, what does this mean for your upcoming trip when the weatherman is predicting thunderstorms?
 Should you be worried, or even consider canceling your trip?

 Just like most scientific facts and figures, lightning has been around for long enough that the truth has become unclear regarding how it behaves and how it can harm humans.
 We know lightning can be harmful, but what we know to be fact may in actuality be fiction after years of misinformation!